eledot/Blitwizard/README-build.txt

 == Configuration step ==

-Type ./configure into your Unix bash or MSYS shell.
+Type "./configure" (without the quotations)  into your Unix bash or MSYS shell.
-If you use the git code (not an official release), you will need to type sh ./autogen.sh FIRST before doing that.
+If you use the git code (not an official release), you will need to type "sh ./autogen.sh" FIRST before doing that.

-If you get an autoreconf: no such file error during sh ./autogen.sh, then you miss autotools.
-On Windows, install MinGW/MSYS again and make sure to tick all the MSYS stuff you can find so you end up with autotools.
-On Linux, search autotools or autoconf in your package manager.
-On Mac, install mac ports and search for autotools or autoconf.
+If you get an autoreconf: no such file error during "sh ./autogen.sh", then you miss autotools:
+  - On Windows, install MinGW/MSYS again and make sure to tick all the MSYS stuff you can find so you end up with autotools.
+  - On Linux, search autotools or autoconf in your package manager.
+  - On Mac, install mac ports and search for autotools or autoconf.

-Please note there are options you can change if you want to do so, type ./configure --help to view them (you don't need to however).
+Please note there are options you can change if you want to do so, type "./configure --help" to view them (you don't need to however).
 If you aren't sure what they mean, just leave them alone :-)

+== Configure feature output ==

+IMPORTANT: When configure finishes, it will print a large summary of all features available and libraries used for Blitwizard.

+Please check if that summary contains audio/video/physics or whatever you might want to use!

+If any feature you want is unavailable, you need to either install the library system-wide (Linux) or consult README-deps.txt on how to properly provide it (Windows or static builds in general).

 == Compilation step ==

-Type make into your Unix bash or MSYS shell to compile.
+Type "make" (without quotations)  into your Unix bash or MSYS shell to compile.
 You should now have a blitwizard binary in your bin directory in the blitwizard folder.
 Have fun!

+You might want to install Blitwizard system-wide so simply typing "blitwizard" will run it.
+To do that, type "sudo make install" now.

 == Guide for FFmpeg support ==